dongchel/dongchel.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Quantum phenomena do not occur in a Hilbert space.
-They occur in a laboratory― Asher Peres.
+subtitle: <em>Quantum phenomena do not occur in a Hilbert space.
+They occur in a laboratory― Asher Peres.</em>

 profile:
   align: right